pelithne/k8s/workshop-no-sp.md

   <img width="40%" hspace="0" src="./media/save.PNG">
 </p>

-Now select **Edit** to the left of "Run Pipeline", to edit your pipeline a bit more.

 #### 3.7.3.4.
 Use Service Connections in pipeline

 You can reference the Service Connections (that you created previously) from your pipeline, simply using their names.

+Select **Edit** to the left of "Run Pipeline", to edit your pipeline.

 You should have an azure-pipelines.yaml that looks something like this: